Propagative oscillations in co-directional polariton waveguide couplers

-Fig.~\ref{fig1}(a) shows a sketch of the intended structure, highlighting an excitation scheme (red), the incoupler region (orange), the propagation direction $x$, the coupling area (blue) and the growth direction $z$.
-A scanning electron microscopy image of the full device as well as shows a zoomed view of the coupling region, stressing the fabrication-induced narrow gap between the structures, are presented in Figs. 1(b) and (c), respectively.
-The incoupler, which is angled 45$^{\circ}$ to the propagation direction x (see Fig.~\ref{fig1}(a)), has a width of $2\,\mu$m and a length of $40 \,\mu$m.
-Figs.~\ref{fig1} (d) and (e) depict the energy dispersion of the ground state along the incoupler region in the linear regime and above threshold, respectively.\\ The experiments have been carried out with two photoluminescence setups, the first capable of both Fourier- and real space emission detection while the second one was used for streak camera measurements.
+Fig.~\ref{fig1}(a) shows a sketch of the intended structure, highlighting an excitation scheme (red), the incoupler region (orange) and the propagation direction $x$ along the coupling area (blue) .
+A scanning electron microscopy image of the full device as well as a zoomed view of the coupling region, stressing the fabrication-induced narrow gap between the structures, are presented in Figs. 1(b) and (c), respectively.
+The incoupler, which is angled 45$^{\circ}$ to the propagation direction $x$ (see Fig.~\ref{fig1}(a)), has a width of $2\,\mu$m and a length of $40 \,\mu$m.
+Figs.~\ref{fig1} (d) and (e) depict the energy dispersion of the ground state along the incoupler region in the linear regime and above threshold, respectively.
+The calculated dispersion along the coupler is shown in Fig.~\ref{fig1}(f). \\ The experiments have been carried out with two photoluminescence setups, the first capable of both Fourier- and real space emission detection while the second one was used for streak camera measurements.
 Excitation was provided using a tuneable Ti:Sa-Lasers with 10\,ps and 2\,ps pulse lengths set at the wavelength of a high energetic Bragg mode of the microcavity at each structure for efficient injection.
 The excitation was mechanically chopped with a ratio of 1:12 to prevent sample heating.
 Additionally, a tomography technique using motorized lenses was implemented to allow for energy selective imaging.
 The pump spot was focused via a microscope objective with NA = 0.42 to a diameter of $\sim 3$ $\upmu$m.

 As an example, we show the characterization of a single waveguide with an excitation spot located at the center of the incoupler.
-The dispersion depicted in Fig.~\ref{fig1}(d) was measured parallel to the incoupler at a low excitation density of 2.8 kW/cm\textsuperscript{2} and features photoluminescence from two modes, characteristic for the waveguide's one dimensional confinement.
+The dispersion depicted in Fig.~\ref{fig1}(d) was measured parallel to the incoupler at a low excitation density of 0.1\,mW and features photoluminescence from two modes, characteristic for the waveguide's one dimensional confinement.
 These modes have been fitted with an approach from Ref. \cite{Tartakovskii.1998}.
-This allows to extract a detuning of -23\,meV with an exciton energy of 1.609\,eV, corresponding to photonic and excitonic fractions of 92.5 \% and 7.5 \%, respectively.
+This allows to extract a detuning of -20\,meV with an exciton energy of 1.609\,eV, corresponding to photonic and excitonic fractions of 90.6\% and 9.4\%, respectively.

 To move on, an investigation of the non-linear regime in this structure, is represented in Fig.~\ref{fig1}(e), showing polaritons above threshold being expelled from the small laser pump spot \cite{Wertz2010} at a wave vector k\textsubscript{x} $\approx$ 1.9 $ \mu \text{m}^{-1}$.
 A detailed analysis of the emission intensity and energy as a function of the excitation power revealing a lasing threshold behavior and a continuous blueshift of 4\,meV is presented in the supplementary materials, confirming polariton interaction effects\cite{Ciuti.1998}.